 Web feature layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.

 - Import the data referenced by the layer to the enterprise geodatabase registered with the federated server.

 - Once you have all your data in a single enterprise geodatabase, set the data source for the layers so that they all point to this geodatabase.

 All data referencing an enterprise geodatabase must share a single connection to that database.
 This error may occur even though the source database is the same.
 For example, if you have multiple connections to the same database and used different connections to add layers and stand-alone tables to the map, this error will occur when you analyze.

 Also note that the data referenced by the layer cannot be a query layer from an enterprise geodatabase.

 Make sure that you use a single, common connection to the enterprise geodatabase or database when adding the data to your map or setting the data source for an existing layer.

-Feature services require that all layers and stand-alone tables reference a single enterprise geodatabase or database using the same database connection.
-This enterprise geodatabase or database connection must also be registered with the federated server.
-All other data sources, such as shapefiles and file geodatabases, are not supported.
+Feature services also require that all layers and stand-alone tables reference a single enterprise geodatabase or database using the same database connection.
+This enterprise geodatabase or database connection must be registered with the federated server.
+No other data sources, such as shapefiles and file geodatabases, are supported.